aflorithmic/news_article_summarizer/README.txt

 API Keys:

 Unique API keys for the chatGPT API and Aflorithmic Audiostack API are required for line 6 in chatgpt.py and line 12 in main.py respectively.
-These API keys can be imported or stored as libraries
+These API keys can be imported or stored as privates.

 Installation: